adsinghnet/Online-Ecommerce-Website-Project-in-JSP/README.md

 For more visit <a href="http://projects.adsingh.net/">projects.adsingh.net !</a>

 ##### If you find any bug in this software, please inform me.
-I also want to welcome your any suggestion about this software.
+I also want to welcome your any suggestion about this web application.
 Thanks for using this web application.